ksalamone59/PHY-504-Final-Project/README.md

 ## RUNNING UNIT TESTING

 To run the Unit Test, please make sure you run "make clean" to set everything for initialization.
 Then, run "make CFLAGS="-DUNIT_TEST"" and call ./wordle.
-In one liners...
-- Normal running mode: ````make clean && make && ./wordle````
-- Unit Test running mode: ````make clean && make CFLAGS="-DUNIT_TEST" && ./wordle````
+In a one liner: ````make clean && make CFLAGS="-DUNIT_TEST" && ./wordle````.
 Follow these instructions below to perform the testing:

 - **FIRST TEST :**
   - Input "three" right away